 Best Things to Do in Paxos Greece

 Paxos island has three main villages, Gaios, the port, Lakka, and Loggos, at a short distance from each other.
-They have all retained their traditional, small fishing-village look, with great options for your meals or (low-key) nightlife.
+They have all retained their traditional, small fishing village look, with great options for your meals or (low-key) nightlife.

-According to Greek mythology, Paxos Greece was formed when god Poseidon threw his trident with force at Corfu to detach a piece of land and turn it into his love shelter with the nymph Amphitrite.
+According to Greek mythology, Paxos Greece was formed when the god Poseidon threw his trident with force at Corfu to detach a piece of land and turn it into his love shelter with the nymph Amphitrite.
 In other words, Paxos is a haven, to relax and enjoy life!

-Up next I am going to tell you about 12 of the best things to do on Paxos island!
+Up next I am going to tell you about 12 of the best things to do on Paxos Island!

-1. Explore Port Town Gaios Paxos
+1. Port Town Gaios Paxos

 Gaios is the beautiful main village of Paxos Greece and this is the first thing you see when you are on a ferry or a hydrofoil from Corfu.
 Right across from Gaios sit the two islets of Agios Nikolaos and Panagia (Holy Mary) creating a stunning fjord that welcomes you as soon as you reach the island.